Harvard Law School Makes Online Zero-L Course Free for All U.S. Law Schools Due to Coronavirus

 The History of Harvard's Commencement, Explained

-Despite reports that Keynes is dead and that Jimmy Carter cannot turn the economic stove higher than a simmer, those future business executives across the Charles continue to reap the rewards of the increasing corporate demand for elite technocrats.
-The Harvard Business School's Class of '77 led all comparable Harvard graduates, as well as graduates from other business schools, with a median starting salary of $22,000, 10 per cent higher than last year, according to a recently released Office of Career Development report.
+Despite reports that Keynes is dead and that Jimmy Carter cannot turn the economic stove higher than simmer, those future business executives across the river continue to reap the rewards of the increasing corporate demand for elite technocrats.
+The median starting salary of last June's Harvard Business School graduates was $22,000, ten per cent higher than the Class of '76, according to a report recently released by the Office of Career Development.

-Professors and administrators at the Business School said yesterday that median starting salaries for Harvard MBAs may rise as competition to get into the school mounts and the cumulative work experience of the business students increases.
+Professors and administrators at the Business School said yesterday that median starting salaries for Harvard MBAs could be expected to rise as competition to get into the school mounts and the cumulative work experience of the business students increases.

-Applications to the school have doubled during the past decade and the number of students accepted immediately after graduating from college has dropped from 30 per cent to 18 per cent this fall, Dean Currie '69, assistant dean for educational affairs at the Business School, said yesterday.
+Applications to the school have doubled over the past decade and the number of accepted students entering directly from college has dropped from 30 per cent to 18 per cent this fall, Dean Currie '69, assistant dean for educational affairs at the Business School, said yesterday.

-One student said the increase in previous work experience would naturally tend to reflect higher starting salaries at graduation.
-This student, aged 29, said he earned more than $22,000 during the first eight months of this year before coming to Harvard.
+Ed Samp, a first-year Business student, said the increase in previous experience would tend to reflect higher starting salaries at graduation.
+Samp said he made more than $22,000 during the first eight months of this year.

-In 1967 7000 MBA degrees were awarded nationwide, while last year 35,000 students graduated with a Masters in Business Administration.
-Currie said.
+In 1967 there were 7000 degrees awarded nationwide, while last year 35,000 students graduated with a masters in business administration, Currie said.

 Want to keep up with breaking news?
 Subscribe to our email newsletter.